Table of Contents

 If something breaks, you need to have a process for seeing the issue through to completion.
 You have the responsibility as listed above for following additional laws.

 You are responsible for finding, showing and leasing the home.
-And if all of that is not enough, you are the go-to person for collecting rent when the tenant fails to pay on time.
+And if all of that is not enough, you are the go-to person for collecting rent when the resident fails to pay on time.

 When I first started to rent houses, this was the biggest adjustment I had to make.
-I’ll never forget receiving those calls at 2 am because a water leak had caused the ceiling to fall on one of my tenants while she was asleep.
+I’ll never forget receiving those calls at 2 am because a water leak had caused the ceiling to fall on one of my residents while she was asleep.
 As you can imagine, that was not a pleasant phone call!

 Before rushing into the decision to rent your home, first, make sure that an initial outlay of capital is not required to get the home in marketable condition.